-When it comes to homesteading, we’re about as easygoing as you can get.
+When it comes to homesteading, we’re about as easy going as you can get.
 Cleaning out the chicken coop every day and following around our darling little chickens with a pooper scooper is not my idea of fun.
 This system was made for people like us.

-- Clean out the coop
+- First, clean out the coop completely

 - Let the chickens poop all over it

 - Turn the litter over once a week with a pitch fork to bury the poop and bring fresh bedding to the surface